Board of Directors

 In her spare time, Marcella loves physical activities, traveling and experiencing new cultures, cooking, and cultivating her garden.
 Marcella resides in Nassau county with her family.

 Mr. Callan has over 31 years experience as a school custodian, including 30 years as a supervisor.
-He has also served as a CSEA union delegate for 16 years in the capacity of treasurer, Vice President and is the current President of the unit he represents.
+He has also served as a CSEA union delegate for 16 years in the capacity of treasurer, Vice President and President.
 In his district he is an active member of the Sustainability Committee, the Strategic Leadership and Planning Committee and served on the Bond Committee.
 He is also involved with the interviews pertaining to cleaning, custodial, maintenance and grounds positions.
 Mr. Callan holds 9 green cleaning certifications from NYOGS, is a certified class "A" Underground Storage Tank Operator and certified in Bloodborne pathogens.

 Mrs. Garcia is a Principal in the East Meadow School district and has 16 years of experience in education in different capacities.
 Mrs. Garcia started her career with the New York City Department of Education as a teacher, staff developer, and administrator.
 Prior to becoming an educator, Mrs. Garcia worked in higher education as a Residence Hall Director and then as an Assistant Director of Residential Life.
 Mrs. Garcia is a lifelong learner and leads by example as she obtained three master’s degrees and is currently working towards her doctoral degree in Educational & Policy Leadership.
 She believes in working together for the greater good.
 Mrs. Garcia is an advocate for youth and thinks everyone deserves a fair chance.